Gitlab

 reopen_merge_request

-Reopen a previously closed merge request to resume review and allow merging.
+Reopen a previously closed merge request.

 add_merge_request_comment